kev-m/pyCoilGen/docs/configuration.md

 Provide a hint to the application that the 3D coil mesh can be projected onto 2D using a simple cylindrical projection.

-If cylindrical projection is inappropriate then an iterative mesh parameterisation approach is used.
+If the cylindrical projection is inappropriate then an iterative mesh parameterisation approach is used.

 - `--circular_diameter_factor` (Type: float, default: 1)